qbead/qbeadWebsite/content/book/dancing.md

 We've talked about moving through space in a line, but now imagine a dancer's feet doing turn after turn and their arms outstretched in different configurations.
-Can you picture how their arms and feet move through space in small tight turns, like chaînés turns, and wide turns, like an attitude or a fouetté?
+Can you picture how their arms and legs move through space in small tight turns, like chaînés turns, and wide turns, like an attitude or a fouetté?

-There are many different ways we can describe all types of different dances!
+There are many different ways we can describe dances mathematically!
 A dancer moving side to side is a type of translational motion.
 A dancer turning in a circle is a type of rotational motion.